capstone2408-team4/agent/README.md

 1. Ensure you've gone through the infrastructure [installation guide](https://github.com/providence-replay/providence/blob/main/README.md) (using either the local option or the AWS option)
 2. Note the URL to your Providence API (or ALB if using the AWS option)
-3. Log in to the dashboard and note your project ID
+3. Log in to the dashboard to obtain your project ID

 ## Installation